Homodyne nonclassical area as a nonclassicality indicator: Nonclassical area for a single-mode field

 where

-and $Q_{\ket{\alpha e^{i\pi r^\prime}}}\left(X_{\theta},\theta\right)$ are the quadrature representations of the coherent states $\ket{\alpha e^{i\pi r}}$ and $\ket{\alpha e^{i\pi r^\prime}}$, respectively \cite{Barnett1997}.
-I have numerically computed the nonclassical area spanned by the optical tomogram given in equation (\ref{Opt_EOCS}) on the $X_{\theta}$-$\theta$ plane as a function of $\modu{\alpha}^2$ (see figure \ref{fig_Opt_EOCS}).
+is the quadrature representations of the coherent states $\ket{\alpha e^{i\pi r}}$ \cite{Barnett1997}.
+We have numerically computed the nonclassical area spanned by the optical tomogram given in equation~(\ref{Opt_EOCS}) on the $X_{\theta}$-$\theta$ plane as a function of $\modu{\alpha}^2$ (see figure~\ref{fig_Opt_EOCS}).
 It is noted that the nonclassical area (degree of nonclassicality) of the state $\ket{\alpha}_{h}$ is independent of the value of the argument of $\alpha$.
-For large $\modu{\alpha}^2$ values, the nonclassical area associated with the even and odd coherent states are the same, consistent with the results in \cite{VanEnk2003,Rohith2016}.
+For large $\modu{\alpha}^2$ values, the nonclassical area associated with the even and odd coherent states is the same, consistent with the results in \cite{VanEnk2003,Rohith2016}.
 It has been shown that for large $\modu{\alpha}^2$ values, the coherent states appearing in the superposition can be taken as orthonormal basis for representing the two-mode entangled states generated by the action of a $50/50$ beam splitter on the state $\ket{\alpha}_{h}$ with vacuum state taken in the other input arm \cite{VanEnk2003}.
 Here the amount entanglement of the states generated at the output of the beam splitter is also a measure of the amount of nonclassicality of the input state.
 For large $\modu{\alpha}^2$ values, the entangled states generated by the even and odd coherent state have the same amount of entanglement \cite{Rohith2016}.
-This feature is essentially captured by the nonclassical area measure- note that the two curves in figure \ref{fig_Opt_EOCS} merges together for $\modu{\alpha}^2$ values greater than $3$.
+The nonclassical area measure essentially captures this feature-note that the two curves in figure~\ref{fig_Opt_EOCS} merge for $\modu{\alpha}^2$ values greater than $3$.